Portulaca umbraticola Kunth

-Portulaca species such as Purslane require no attention at all when growing and flowering; however you should remove them from the garden before Portulaca have chance to set seed as they may take over the garden.
+These succulents require no attention at all when growing and flowering.
+However, you should remove them from the garden before Portulacas have a chance to set seeds, as they may take over the garden.
 You do not need to water often for proper Portulaca care.
-The cylindrical foliage of the Portulaca plants retains moisture very well, thus, regular watering is not needed.
-When they are watered, just a light watering will do, as their root zone is very shallow… – See more at: How to Grow and Care for Portulaca.
+The cylindrical foliage of the plants retains moisture very well.
+Thus, regular watering is not needed.
+When they are watered, just a light watering will do, as their root zone is very shallow.

 The seeds of Portulacas should be sown on the soil surface following the last frost of spring.
 Ideally, these plants should be grown in a sunny part of the garden.
 If starting Portulaca indoors, then start about one and a half months in advance.

 See more at How to Grow and Care for Portulaca.